 Introducing The First 1,000 Days:

-The First Thousand Days investigates what babies need during the first 1,000 days of their lives, the barriers that some families face in providing those things for their babies and the different ways that people are working to combat malnutrition and stunting around the world.
-Use the questions attached to guide a discussion about the themes of The First 1,000 Days.
-In addition to reading the novel, review the resources attached and the introduction to the novel posted on The Chicago Council on Global Affairs website to help guide your discussion.
+The First 1,000 Days investigates what babies need during the first 1,000 days of their lives, the barriers that some families face in providing those things for their babies, and the different ways that people are working to combat malnutrition and stunting around the world.
+Use the questions from the Pulitzer Center education team below to guide a discussion about the themes of The First 1,000 Days and the questions at the right, devised by educator Anne-Michele Boyle, to facilitate detailed conversations about individual chapters.
+In addition to reading the book, review the resources attached and the introduction to the book posted on The Chicago Council on Global Affairs website to help guide your discussion.

-Teachers, if you are interested in connecting Roger to your students, contact firstname.lastname@example.org.
+Teachers, if you are interested in connecting Roger with your students, contact firstname.lastname@example.org.

 The questions attached can be used to guide a discussion about Roger Thurow's The First 1,000 Days.
 Click here for a Common Core standards-aligned lesson plan that also includes extenstion activities to continue engaging students in the book.